What are the Nordic countries?

 8 – 14 days

 Helsinki – Bergen: Start in Helsinki and take the overnight ferry to Stockholm and then travel to Copenhagen by train.
 Board the ferry heading to Oslo, from where you will continue by train on the Norway in a Nutshell® route to Bergen, which includes a trip on the famous Flåm Railway to Flåm.
-For example, see our tour Classic Scandinavian Roundtrip
+For example, see our tour Best of Scandinavia Classic

 Helsinki – Reykjavik: Start in Helsinki.
 Take the overnight ferry to Stockholm and then take the train to Copenhagen.
 Board the ferry heading to Oslo, from where you will fly to Iceland for a short break based in Reykjavik.
-For example, see our tour Nordic Countries in a Nutshell
+For example, see our tour Best of Scandinavia & Iceland

 14 day – 20 days